use-ink/ink-docs/docs/basics/upgradeability.md

 }
 ```

-We then need a way to change the address fo a contract to which we forward calls to
+We then need a way to change the address of a contract to which we forward calls to
 and the actual message selector to proxy the call:

 ```rust
 impl Proxy {
     /// Changes the `AccountId` of the contract where any call that does
     /// not match a selector of this contract is forwarded to.
     #[ink(message)]